browncs-mlsystems-class/cs1390sp25/hw1.md

 CSCI 1390, Spring 2025: Written HW 1
 ==================================================================

+Due Date: Thursday, February 27, 6 PM.
+You CANNOT use late hours on the written homework.

 Read the following paper excerpts, and answer the questions below.
 Submit your answers as a single PDF on gradescope [here](https://www.gradescope.com/courses/987745).
+TAs won't be answering questions about the writeup in office hours; you should be able to answer the questions below merely with reading comprehension.

 ```{=html}